grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 - You cannot override organization administrator permissions.
 Organization administrators have access to all organization resources.
 - User permissions set for a folder propagate to all dashboards and subfolders contained in a folder.
 Permissions also cascade down to all dashboards and folders under the subfolders, and so on.
-- A lower permission level does not affect access if a more general rule exists with a higher permission.
+- A lower level of permission does not affect access if a more general rule exists with a higher permission.

 Refer to the following examples to understand how organization and dashboard permissions impact a user's access to dashboards.

 ### Example 1

-In this example, user1 has the editor organization role.
+In this example, user1 has an editor organization role.

 Dashboard permissions settings: